gsidhu/pi-monitor/README.md

 # 🖥️ Pi 5 Performance Dashboard

 A real-time system monitoring dashboard built for the Raspberry Pi 5, using **Flask**, **Socket.IO**, and **Chart.js**.
 Tracks key performance metrics including CPU usage, memory, temperature, fan speed, network I/O, disk activity, and PMIC power draw — all in a sleek, dark-themed UI.
+All you need for Raspberry Pi 5 monitoring.

 ---